bwprice/bwprice.github.io/_supervision/wonglersak-rungtip-phd.md

 **PhD Outcome:**
 Rungtip successfully completed her PhD in 2021, producing several high-impact publications that have advanced our understanding of climate change impacts on freshwater ecosystems.
 Her work represents a significant contribution to the field of climate change biology.

-**Publications:**
-Her PhD research resulted in multiple peer-reviewed publications in leading journals, establishing her as an expert in temperature-size relationships in aquatic insects.